rustacean-station/rustacean-station.org/_transcripts/008-oli-miri.md

 as far as it can.

-__Ben__: In terms of getting more people to help you work on Miri, have you been, like, onboarding people, or doing (_unintelligible— 23:00_) sponsorship of people who want to tackle easy issues, or learn more about this kind of stuff?
+__Ben__: In terms of getting more people to help you work on Miri, have you been, like, onboarding people, or doing any, kind of like, sponsorship of people who want to tackle easy issues, or learn more about this kind of stuff?

 __Oli__: So I'm mentoring a lot of issues about— both in the compiler and Miri,